isaacs/minipass/README.md

 will be emitted.
 Otherwise, it'll do a minimal amount of Buffer copying to ensure proper Streams semantics when `read(n)` is called.

+`objectMode` can also be set by doing `stream.objectMode = true`, or by writing any non-string/non-buffer data.  `objectMode` cannot be set to false once it is set.

 This is not a `through` or `through2` stream.
 It doesn't transform the data, it just passes it right through.
 If you want to transform the data, extend the class, and override the `write()` method.
 Once